Nikolichnik/appPraksa/README.md

 ## Building for production

-To optimize the yepps application for production, run:
+To optimize the breza application for production, run:

     ./gradlew -Pprod clean bootWar